Darren Mansaram: Leigh Genesis and Retford United

 Leigh's wealthy benefactors pulled the plug in late 2009.
 Darren briefly played for Retford United F.C. before confirming a move back to Ireland.

 Dundalk

-In January 2009 Mansaram joined up with former manager Sean Connor at newly promoted Dundalk F.C.
-He spent one season at Oriel Park but scored only five goals.
+In January 2009 Mansaram joined up with former manager Sean Connor at newly promoted Dundalk He spent one season at Oriel Park but scored only five goals.
 His physical presence and ability to hold the ball quickly made him a fans favourite.
 Dundalk fans regularly sang his name to the tune Que Sera, Sera.
 However, when Connor left Dundalk, Mansaram was not offered a new deal.
 On 4 December 2009 he joined Gainsborough Trinity on trial.

 Return to Non-league

 Mansaram completed his move to Trinity on 10 December 2009 on a non contract basis.
 After four games for The Blues, Mansaram was released on 12 February 2010.
 Mansaram Signed for fellow Conference North side Droylsden, on 26 February 2010, making only a single appearance for the club before being released.
 Mansaram signed for Armthorpe Welfare in the ninth tier of English football in the summer of 2010.
 Mansaram finished the 2010–11 season as the club's top scorer, and was the club's top scorer in the 2011–12 season until his departure.

 Mansaram joined Brigg Town in February 2012, but was released at the end of the 2011–12 season.
 He re-signed in September 2012 but moved to return to Armthorpe 2 games later.
 In November 2012 he joined Arnold Town before making a third return to Armthorpe on 20 December.
 He later moved back to Armthorpe for a fourth spell after a brief spell with Rainworth Miners Welfare.